Advice and Tips

 Don’t take cases to court

-In contrast to Tekna’s employment lawyers, Ali and Hege don’t take any cases to court.
+In contrast to Tekna’s employment lawyers, Anna and Hege don’t take any cases to court.

 - While we gladly help members by giving them legal advice and judicial assessments, we can’t take their cases – for example, ones involving child custody – to course.
 We don’t write contracts or power of attorney agreements, either.
 But we do help you look through drafts of them or interpret a will.

-As Ahmed explains, people quite often just need some advice and guidance when they find themselves in an uncertain situation.
+As Anna explains, people quite often just need some advice and guidance when they find themselves in an uncertain situation.

-- And, he continues, it’s best when members contact us before getting into a conflict.
+- And, she continues, it’s best when members contact us before getting into a conflict.
 Starting out with a solid contract helps people avoid having a lot of disagreements later.

 Below you’ll find the most common questions members ask our attorneys along with what you should do before contacting them.
 Attaching all relevant documentation to your initial e-mail can greatly shorten your case’s processing time.
 Please note that your case might take up to 14 days to process during busy periods.
-You can contact our private law attorneys at firstname.lastname@example.org
+As a member you can contact our private law attorneys at [email protected]

 - Inheritance and wills